markfinger/python-webpack/README.md

 A boolean flag which indicates that file watchers should be set to watch config files and rebuild the resulting bundle whenever it changes.

+Bundles are rebuilt in the background.
+If webpack is still rebuilding when a request comes in, it will block until the build has completed.

 Default: `False`